SUSTAINABILITY

 CLIMATE: OUR FLEET

-As a leading last-mile delivery partner to limited-service restaurant (LSR) customers, QCD operates 25 warehouse facilities and makes more than 35,000 weekly deliveries on average to over 8,000 store locations nationwide.
-Our fleet plays a significant role in GSF’s Scope 1 and 2 GHG emissions footprint, making it a key focus of our climate strategy.
+As a leading last-mile distribution partner to limited-service restaurant (LSR) customers, QCD operates 24 warehouse facilities and makes more than 1.8 million deliveries annually to over 8,000 store locations nationwide.
+A key focus of our climate strategy, our electric fleet and clean energy microgrid significantly contribute to reducing our company's Scope 1 and 2 greenhouse gas emissions.

 In alignment with our internal climate-related goals, as well as the goals of our customers, GSF has reported to CDP since 2018.